avaneev/prvhash/README.md

 in use, there is no hashword array-related delay, and thus the entropy propagation is only subject to the base latency.
-The essence of these "latencies" is that additional rounds are needed for the system to get rid of statistical traces of the input entropy.
+The essence of these "latencies" is that additional rounds are needed for the system to get rid of a statistical traces of the input entropy.
 Note that the "parallel" structure/arrangement increases shuffling quality.
 However, this increase is relative to the state variable size: for example, 8-bit parallel-2 arrangement with 8-bit input is equivalent to 16-bit non-parallel arrangement with 16-bit